rishabh625/pepithon-WTC/README.md

   * sending emails with body format (text / html / images /if any other)

-  * explain how you solved the errors which you got while executing above.
+  * explain how you solved the errors which you got while executing above.[Rishabh]

 39. What is javamailAPI?
 How to install javamailAPI?
 Write examples for each of the below: (Write about the various datatype/validation used for each of the parameters and type of encoding supported for attachments)